txlibre/fundraiser-tools/README.md

 - email used when contributing to the Tezos ICO.
 You can find it in the PDF containing your contribution data.
 - password set during Tezos ICO.
 - an Ethereum address you want to whitelist.

-> You can whitelist an Ethereum address only once.
-The same Ethereum address can't be used to split multiple Tezos addresses.
-If you need to split several Tezos addresses you must to use a new Ethereum address each time.

 ### Outputs
 At the end of this process you'll get: